 All JET ALTs and CIRs in Unnan city will have apartments in Mitoya Town.
-The junior high school ALTs live in apartments in one building, which is just a short walk from the building where the senior high school ALTs reside.
-The CIR lives separately, though not far from the ALTs.
-The JHS ALT apartments are owned by the Unnan City Board of Education, with some necessary appliances provided.
-The SHS ALT apartments are owned by Mitoya High School and no longer provide any appliances.
-SHS ALTs will be responsible for fully furnishing their own apartments.
+The CIR and junior high school ALTs live in apartments in one building, which is just a short walk from the building where the senior high school ALTs reside.
+The CIR/JHS ALT apartments are owned by the Unnan City Board of Education, with some necessary appliances provided.
+The SHS ALT apartments are owned by Mitoya High School and do not provide any appliances.
+SHS ALTs will be responsible for fully furnishing their own apartments or purchasing/inheriting from their predecessors.
 Amenities in Mitoya and Kisuki are within easy walking or biking distance from all JET apartments, and amenities in Daito, Kamo, Kakeya, and Yoshida can be accessed by car.
 All JET ALTs in Unnan city will require a car to get to work.

 There are a number of hospitals in Unnan, the largest (and cheapest) of which is Unnan City Hospital in Daito.
 Each town has a bank and a post office, and there are Sagawa and Yamato transport offices in Mitoya.
 There are community centers in Kisuki and Mitoya that offer events and classes.
 Unnan has three high schools (Mitoya, Daito, and Kakeya), seven junior high schools, and fifteen elementary schools.
 Elementary school ALTs in Unnan are contracted through Interac.

 There are many options for keeping fit in Unnan.
-Apart from the location offering gorgeous nature walks and hikes, the Uspal Community Center in Mitoya offers a large gymnasium for basketball, volleyball, and badminton.
-There is a small training room at Uspal with treadmills, bikes, and machines, but much of the equipment is old and in need of repair.
-Uspal also has a number of meeting rooms for hire.
-In Kisuki, you can find a small but well equipped gym called Sun Work and a 15 meter swimming pool with attached onsen.
-Other sports amenities in Unnan include batting cages, tennis courts, bocce ball, and mini-golf.
+Apart from the location offering gorgeous nature walks and hikes, the Aspal Community Center in Mitoya offers a large gymnasium for basketball, volleyball, and badminton.
+There is a small training room at Aspal with treadmills, bikes, and machines, but much of the equipment is old and in need of repair.
+Aspal also has a number of meeting rooms for hire.
+In Kisuki, you can find a small but well equipped gym called Sun Work and a 15 meter swimming pool with affiliated onsen.
+Other sports amenities in Unnan include batting cages, tennis courts, bocce ball, and even bird target golf.

-In terms of guest lodging, there is one hotel in Mitoya called Hotel Johdai.
-There are also several locally-owned Ryokans (Japanese-style hotels) and for the adventurous spirit, there are bungalow-style cabins available for rent at Mineji Temple.
+In terms of guest lodging, there is one hotel in Mitoya called Hotel Jōdai.
+There are also several locally-owned ryokans (Japanese-style hotels) and for the adventurous spirit, there are bungalow-style cabins available for rent at Mineji Temple.

 Recommended Onsen (Hot Springs)